Tips for a Great Santa Visit!

 11. CROWD CONTROL - Having Santa in your home is a very exciting moment!
 However, lots of excitement can often lead to uncontrollable or unmanaged crowd situations for Santa that are detrimental to Santa's time and the enjoyment of others.
 Please make sure you or someone else are paying attention the entire time Santa is there to help keep both children AND parents quiet so everyone can hear everything Santa has to say.
 When it comes time for photos, have a plan of attack on organizing the children and families for photos ONE KID or ONE FAMILY at a time.
 If there are more than 10-12 children, consider giving every family a number, and then call those numbers when it's time.
 Take other children and families into another room as a "holding room" so that Santa can focus on the children and families who are present for the photos.
 Santa reserves the right to leave an event if it is disorganized, unruly, or too loud to be heard.
 He has traveled a long way from the North Pole to be with your family - so please make sure everyone at all ages is prepared and calm.

 12. FINAL PAYMENT - It is best to make sure you are fully paid up with Santa before he visits.
 Those payments can be made ahead of time via PayPal or Venmo.
 You are also welcome to give Santa his final payment at the event, but it MUST be given to Santa in a sealed Christmas card, as it's never appropriate for Santa to be seen handling money in front of children.
 Thank you!
-(A reminder that a late fee will be imposed if you forget your final payment)
+(A reminder that a late fee will be imposed if you forget your final payment - this is non-negotiable.)

 13. AFTER SANTA'S VISIT: Santa really loves memories of his time with you and his family!
 It would make him SO happy if you would please send some photos and/or video so he can enjoy them for years to come!
 If you're comfortable with Santa sharing photos and video on social media, please let him know - Santa loves Instagram and Facebook, and loves to share special moments with his followers and friends.